 Involvement: Members of fraternities and sororities are extremely active in their chapters and in other organizations on campus.
 Chapters typically complete over 7,000 hours of community service each year.
 Academically, members of fraternities and sororities perform at or above the all-College GPA average.
 The Interfraternity Council and Panhellenic Council work together to plan annual events including Greek Week, Greek Sing, and SAMS (Students for the Awareness of Multiple Sclerosis) to raise money for the National Multiple Sclerosis Society.

 Traditions: The fraternity and sorority community at Allegheny represents over 150 years of leadership, campus involvement, academic excellence, community service and social development.
 While each chapter has its own unique history and traditions, our community shares Allegheny-specific traditions such as Run-Out (where each chapter introduces its new members to the campus) and pinnings on Brooks balcony (where a chapter member gives his/her badge to a significant other during a chapter ceremony).

 Housing: The sororities have chapter suites on the fourth floor of Brooks residence hall.
 These suites serve as large meeting and programming spaces and are used for various sorority activities.
-Three of the four fraternities have houses, and men may choose to live in their respective fraternity house after completing their first year at Allegheny to fulfill the on-campus residency requirement.
+Three of the five fraternities have houses, and men may choose to live in their respective fraternity house after completing their first year at Allegheny to fulfill the on-campus residency requirement.